Father · Son · Holy Spirit

 God Is Love — Not Just Loving

 1 John 4:8 — "God is love."
 Not just that He loves, but that love is His very nature.
-This is not sentimentality but the eternal self-giving relationship within the Trinity overflowing toward creation.
+This is the eternal self-giving relationship within the Trinity overflowing toward creation.
 His love is not dependent on our lovableness — "while we were still sinners, Christ died for us" (Rom 5:8).
 The cross is the definition.

 1 John 4:8–10 · Rom 5:8 · John 3:16